EnerSys (NYSE:ENS) Issues Q4 2022 Earnings Guidance

 EnerSys (NYSE:ENS) updated its fourth quarter 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $1.110-$1.210 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.190.
 The company issued revenue guidance of -.

-A number of analysts have weighed in on the company.
-Oppenheimer lowered their price target on EnerSys from $105.00 to $90.00 and set an outperform rating on the stock in a research report on Friday, November 12th.
-StockNews.com cut EnerSys from a buy rating to a hold rating in a research report on Friday.
-Finally, Zacks Investment Research upgraded EnerSys from a strong sell rating to a hold rating and set a $82.00 price target on the stock in a research report on Tuesday, January 11th.
-Three research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-Based on data from MarketBeat.com, EnerSys presently has a consensus rating of Hold and a consensus target price of $99.00.
+A number of analysts have recently commented on the stock.
+Zacks Investment Research cut shares of EnerSys from a hold rating to a sell rating and set a $74.00 target price for the company. in a research note on Monday.
+Oppenheimer cut their target price on shares of EnerSys from $105.00 to $90.00 and set an outperform rating for the company in a research note on Friday, November 12th.
+Finally, StockNews.com cut shares of EnerSys from a buy rating to a hold rating in a research note on Friday, February 11th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the company.
+According to data from MarketBeat, the stock has an average rating of Hold and an average target price of $96.33.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, March 25th.
-Stockholders of record on Friday, March 11th will be issued a dividend of $0.175 per share.
-This represents a $0.70 annualized dividend and a dividend yield of 0.99%.
-The ex-dividend date of this dividend is Thursday, March 10th.
-EnerSys’s payout ratio is presently 20.00%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, March 25th.
+Shareholders of record on Friday, March 11th will be issued a $0.175 dividend.
+The ex-dividend date is Thursday, March 10th.
+This represents a $0.70 annualized dividend and a yield of 0.95%.
+EnerSys’s payout ratio is 20.00%.

 About EnerSys